banner-cover

 3. How many times may a flag-raising and/ or flag-lowering ceremony be conducted?

-There is nothing in the rules limiting the number of times such a ceremony may be conducted.
+The guidelines do not limit the number of times such a ceremony may be conducted.

-It is not mandated who may or may not raise or lower the Flag, as long as the person conducts himself/herself in a proper manner and treats the Flag with dignity and respect.
+It is not mandated who may or may not raise or lower the National Flag, as long as the person conducts himself/herself in a proper manner and treats the National Flag with dignity and respect.

-5. Must everyone in the vicinity stand to attention during the Flag-raising or Flag-lowering?
+5. Must everyone in the vicinity stand to attention during the flag-raising or flag-lowering?

-It is not mandatory, but we would like to encourage the playing of the Anthem during ceremonies as this adds to the dignity and the significance of the event.
+It is not mandatory, but we would like to encourage the playing of the National Anthem during ceremonies as this adds to the dignity and the significance of the event.

 Displaying the Flag at half mast

-The Flag is displayed at half-mast during periods of national mourning.
+The National Flag is displayed at half-mast during periods of national mourning.
 Should such a period be declared, a notice will be published in the newspapers stating the duration of the period.

-Use of the Flag in design
+Use of the Flag in design/attire

-1. When may the Flag be used as part of my graphic/product design for products to be sold commercially or featured in advertisements?
+1. When may the National Flag be used as part of my graphic/product design for products to be sold commercially or featured in advertisements?

-The use of the Flag in such instances is approved on a case-by-case basis.
-If you have a request for the use of our National Flag, please read the guidelines of use before filling in the request form here.
+If you have a request for the use of the National Flag, please read the guidelines of use before filling in the request form.

 At sporting events

-2. I have seen athletes do a victory lap holding the Flag after winning a game.
+2. I have seen athletes do a victory lap holding the National Flag after winning a game.
 Is this allowed?

-There are no objections in such instances, as long as the Flag is treated with dignity and respect.
-For example, the Flag should not touch the ground at any time.
-Please do note though that it is considered disrespectful to wrap the Flag around one’s body (e.g. like a coat or a sarong).
+There are no objections in such instances, as long as the National Flag is treated with dignity and respect.
+For example, the National Flag should not touch the ground at any time.
+Please do note though that it is considered disrespectful to wrap the National Flag around one’s body (e.g. like a coat or a sarong).

 Others

-1. Where can I purchase a Flag?
+1. Where can I purchase a National Flag?

-2. What material should the Flag be?
+2. What material should the National Flag be?

 There is no specific guideline on this, although a recommended material is bunting wool.

-You may purchase or produce a Flag in varying sizes according to your needs as long as the official ratio is kept to, i.e. 3 (length): 2 (width).
+You may purchase or produce a National Flag in varying sizes according to your needs as long as the official ratio is kept to, i.e. 3 (length): 2 (width).

 5. Must flagpoles be vertical?
 I have seen inclined flagpoles (those angled at 45° and affixed to a building’s façade).

 There are no guidelines as to whether the flagpole must be installed vertically or at an incline.
 Most flagpoles are commonly installed vertically.
-However, the Flag, when displayed on a flagpole, should have the crescent and stars on the top left position as seen by any passer-by facing the Flag.
+However, the National Flag, when displayed on a flagpole, should have the crescent and stars on the top left position as seen by any passer-by facing the Flag

 6. Is there a specific height for flagpoles?